ElizabethRoots/sfdx-dev-projects/README.md

 #### How To Use This Repo

 This repo contains multiple individual coding projects.
-I've created a sample empty package.xml file you use to deploy the identified related metadata components to your Trailhead Playground or non-business related Salesforce Developer edition org. <strong> Do not deploy any file to any Salesforce production org.</strong> Please only use Trailhead Playgrounds or non-business related Salesforce Developer edition orgs.
+I've created a sample empty package.xml file you use to deploy the identified related metadata components to your Trailhead Playground. <strong> Do not deploy any file to any Salesforce production org.</strong> Please only use Trailhead Playgrounds or non-business related Salesforce Developer edition orgs.

 To learn how to work with package.xml and Salesforce CLI, review the Trailhead badge <a href="https://trailhead.salesforce.com/content/learn/modules/package-xml" target="_blank">Package.xml Metadata Management</a>.
 In that badge, you learn how to code xml and use package.xml to selectively deploy and retrieve metadata components in your Salesforce org.